Maheswara-S/Boeing-Order-Deliveries-Analysis/README.md

 # Boeing Order Deliveries Analysis

 This is a project of exploring Boeing order and deliveries performance over the year, to explore and find out on what aspect should boing improve their performance.
+This project is done mainly using Pandas and numpy for data processing, for visualization Seaborn and Matplotlib are used.

 Based on my analysis, it can be concluded that: